spicydll/GiftExchangeGame/docs/GameState.md

 ### Game Idle
 1. Awaiting turn message

+### Your turn
+1. Show my gift numbers button
+2. Roll Dice button

+### Dice Roll Action view
+1. Dice value rolled image and value
+2. Action Message
+3. Menu buttons for dice action

+#### Dice action 1: Forced Steal/trade with middle
+1. If no gifts remain, dice action is passed
+2. (If applicable) Choose Gift to put in middle
+3. Enter gift name/number of gift taken from middle (If gifts remain)

+#### Dice action 2/3: Force trade with Left/Right (Turn Player)
+1. Select gift to give
+2. Confirm

+#### Target of dice action 2/3
+1. Select gift to give
+2. Confirm

+#### Dice action 4: Power trade with any player
+1. Choose Gift to receive (by player, gift name, or gift number)
+2. Choose Gift to give

+#### Target of dice action 4
+1. Give gift to player x message

+### Bonus Action View
+1. Unwrap Gift (greyed out if impossible)
+2. Take a guess (greyed out if impossible)
+3. Use a lock (greyed out if impossible)
+4. Pass turn

 ### Enter Display Name view
 1. Search bar for display name.
 Must have explicit search button that closes keyboard